 When someone becomes a team member in an account, they can be given access to account-level (domains, payment and billing info, etc.) and site-level data.

 Account owners can use roles to limit team members’ access to various tasks and or interfaces of the account.
 For example, an account owner can block a team member's access to specific sites, or to add features that require payment.
-See About Team Management and Wix Partners: Default Team Management Roles & Permissions for more information.
+See Managing Your Team for more information.

 An account can have many sites created directly within the account, which are created and managed in the account workspace.